opensearch-project/documentation-website/_observing-your-data/alerting/comments.md

 ## Viewing comment authors

-If the Security plugin is installed, the comment's author is displayed.
+If the Security plugin is installed, then the comment's author is displayed.
 Otherwise, `Unknown` is displayed.

 ## Assigning permissions